-As noted in Section 4, certain transfers, in a lifetime or on death, attract special exemptions, such as gifts to charities and between spouses.
+As noted in Section 4, certain transfers, made during lifetime or on death, attract special exemptions, such as gifts to charities and between spouses.
 These attract no tax either immediately or upon the individual's death.

 Potentially exempt transfers (PETs)